Project Management

 Structure

-Changes in the organization’s strategy can often lead to changes in its setup.
+Changes in the organisation’s strategy can often lead to changes in its setup.
 This can change the way people work, their relationships, and their responsibilities.
 Your job is to figure out how the structural change will affect things and make sure your team knows why it needs to happen and what it means for them.

 Work Unit Climate